mbrukman/why-svelte/readme.md

 **update Jan 2023:** much of Svelte's temporary drawback-having situation has improved.
-As a Svelte user I'm biased of course, and I have my head down working most days, so I'm not the best person to ask about the status of the community and ecosystem, but based on my daily usage of the technology, it's multiple rocket ship emojis.
+As a Svelte user I'm biased of course, and I have my head down working most days, so I'm not the best person to ask about the status of the community and ecosystem, but based on my daily usage of the technology, its status is at minimum multiple rocket ship emojis.

 - Sapper's successor [SvelteKit](https://kit.svelte.dev/) just hit 1.0,
   and we've been using it to great effect with 😁😁